 Criminal defense lawyer David Pflaum has more than 25 years of successful experience that he relies on to protect the rights of clients charged with a sex crime and to get the best possible results for them.

-Just because a person was cited or arrested for a sex crime accusation does not mean that he or she is guilty.
+Just because a person was arrested for a sex crime accusation does not mean that he or she is guilty.
 The accused has rights and remedies.
-Get the right defender on your side to make a difference.

 HOW THE DEFENSE LAWYER HELPS BEFORE COURT

 Investigation.
 If you are the subject of an investigation and the police, a detective, or a child protective services workers wants to speak with you, you should immediately seek the guidance of an experienced criminal defense attorney like Mr. Pflaum to protect your interests.

 During an investigation the defense lawyer properly advises the client of their constitutional rights and how to invoke their rights for protection.

 Mr. Pflaum speaks to police, detectives and child protective services agents on behalf of the client to prevent an arrest or prosecution in court.